codyjamesbrooks/codyjamesbrooks_palindrome/README.md

 ## Usage

-TODO: Gem was created by following along with "Learn Enough Ruby To Be Dangerous" by Michael Hartl
-    Gem consists of a Palindrom module, that is added to String and Integar class.
+Gem was created by following along with "Learn Enough Ruby To Be Dangerous" by Michael Hartl Gem consists of a Palindrom module, that is added to String and Integar class.

 Allows instances of String and Integar class access to palindrome? function.
 Retruns boolean confirming if the instance is a palindrome.

 ## Development